 Acid-free and low in grain, this 15 x 20-inch, cold-pressed, 140-pound paper product may be a good option for beginners who want to practice extensively while on a budget.

 Made of high-quality cellulose, that makes the Canson Montval Pad is durable and resilient.
 For that reason, it is a fantastic option for watercolors and other wet media.
-Even though it’s considered a students’ grade art supply, it has a surprisingly high level of quality that rivals with that of some artists’ grade products.
-Smooth, thick and tough, the sheets in this pad can certainly help you create impressive artwork.
+Even though it’s considered a students’ grade art supply, it has a surprisingly high level of quality that rivals that of some artists’ grade products.
+Smooth, thick, and tough, the sheets in this pad can certainly help you create impressive artwork.

 One thing that some artists may find unappealing about the Canson Montval Watercolor Pad is that, if it’s not properly stretched before being used, it will buckle and warp terribly.
 This can be frustrating and annoying when inspiration hits and you want to get to work before it fades away.
 At any rate, though, the paper is resistant and stable, allowing you to stretch it extensively without tearing it deforming it in any way.